thomasfsteeples/zynthesiser/README.md

-# tsynth
+# zynthesiser

-tsynth is a enumerative SyGuS solver, written in Python, built on top of [Z3](https://github.com/Z3Prover/z3).
+zynthesiser is a enumerative SyGuS solver, written in Python, built on top of [Z3](https://github.com/Z3Prover/z3).

 ## Getting Started